Harvard University Tuition and Fees

 Based on the data from the 2023-24 academic year, 4% of Harvard University’s first-time, full-time undergraduates have federal student loans.
 The average amount of federal loans among these students is $5,101.

-Private loans are funded by private organizations such as banks, online lenders, credit unions, some schools, and state-based, or -affiliated organizations.
+Private college loans are funded by private organizations such as banks, online lenders, credit unions, some schools, and state-based, or -affiliated organizations.
 While federal student loans have interest rates that are regulated by Congress, private lenders follow a different set of regulations so their qualifications and interest rates can vary widely.

 What’s more, private loans have variable or fixed interest rates that may be higher than federal loan interest rates, which are always fixed.
 Private lenders may (but don’t always) require you to make payments on your loans while you are still in school, compared to federal student loans, which you don’t have to start paying back until after you graduate, leave school, or change your enrollment status to less than half-time.